colinwebdev/GetAJob/README.md

 Starting - Technically my 3rd attempt, as I've refactored this project a few times over as I've learned more about React.
 It was getting unruly in just straight React so for this version I introduced Redux and Express, and brought in MongoDB.

 2/22/24 - Back end skeleton set up with schemas, controllers, and routes for the major aspects of companies, listings and skills.

+2/23/24 - Created frontend framework for listings and companies, along with DB schemas.
+Can create companies, working on edits and listing creation.